Kelvin-Helmholtz instability of AB interface in superfluid 3He: Experimental method

 The response time of the measurement is limited by the velocity with which the information about an instability event travels to the NMR spectrometers, \textit{i.e.} by the expansion of the newly formed B-phase vortices from the AB interface to the NMR region.
 A single vortex line expands in vortex-free rotation such that it extends from the AB interface as a rectilinear line along the cylinder axis to its curved end which connects to the cylinder wall.
 The curved end precesses in spiral motion, moving away from the AB interface towards increasing counterflow.
 The velocity of the spiral motion is largely determined by that section of the vortex end which is perpendicular to the cylinder wall \cite{FlightTime}.
 Its velocity has the axial and azimuthal components

 where $\alpha (T)$ and $\alpha^{\prime}(T)$ are the dissipative and reactive mutual friction coefficients.
 Thus the axial expansion time is $\Delta t \approx d/(\alpha \Omega R)$ for bridging the distance $d$ from the AB interface to the NMR coil.
 This estimate is a good approximation even in the case when many vortices are expanding simultaneously.
-At high temperatures, for instance at $0.85\,T_\mathrm{c}$ at 29\,bar pressure where the AB interface is in thermodynamic equilibrium, the delay $\Delta t$ is a few seconds, but below $0.2 \, T_\mathrm{c}$ in the regime of ballistic quasiparticle motion where $\alpha (T)$ tends exponentially towards zero, $\Delta t$ is more than an hour.
+At high temperatures, for instance at $0.85\,T_\mathrm{c}$ at 29\,bar pressure where the AB interface is in thermodynamic equilibrium, the delay $\Delta t$ is a few seconds, but below $0.2 \, T_\mathrm{c}$ in the regime of ballistic quasiparticle motion where $\alpha (T)$ tends exponentially towards zero and the vortex response is turbulent, $\Delta t$ is more than an hour \cite{Makinen}.

 In a measurement where rotation is increased at a constant rate $d\Omega /dt = \dot{\Omega}$, the apparent measured critical velocity $\Omega_\mathrm{c}^*$ is shifted higher by the equivalent of the delay,